 Big Tree Program

 The West Virginia Big Tree Program is an ongoing effort to locate, measure and record the largest trees in the State.
 Presently, there are 91 species on the West Virginia Big Tree Register and new ones are added as they are found.
 Nominations always are accepted, and additions are made to the register after verification by West Virginia Division of Forestry personnel.
-All 50 states have Big Tree Programs and a National Register of Big Trees celebrates our American giants.
+American Forests maintains a National Register of Big Trees from all 50 states that celebrate our American Giants.

 Trees of all shapes and sizes are essential to a healthy environment.
 Besides helping to purify air and water, trees are the biggest weapon against soil erosion.
 Trees fight air pollution by absorbing sulfur dioxide and help to cool the earth by absorbing carbon dioxide.
 They cool homes in the summer by providing shade and protect property year-round from wind damage.
 Trees also provide homes for birds, small animals and insects.
 Humans and wildlife enjoy fruits and nuts that many trees produce.